canonical/prometheus-hardware-exporter/README-SNAP.md

 sudo snap install snapcraft --classic
 ```

-Snapcraft also requires backend to create isolated build environment, you can
+Snapcraft also requires backend to create isolated build environment.
+You can
-choose the following two backends:
+choose either of the following two backends for snapcraft:

 - [LXD](https://linuxcontainers.org/lxd/introduction/), which creates container
   image build instances.
 It can be used inside virtual machines.